 Proven very effective, accessible and affordable.
 Oh and you’ll look better too!
 How?
 Because the muscles in your face relax as you physically ‘let go’ whilst receiving a massage.
 No jaw clenching, softer around the eyes, the list goes on.
 True!

 Bit of trivia

 When haven’t we massaged each other?
-BC 2330: The Tomb of Akmanthor (also known as “The Tomb of the Physician”) in Saqqara Egypt depicts two men having work done on their feet and hands, presumably massage.
-(See image).
+BC 2330: The Tomb of Akmanthor (also known as “The Tomb of the Physician”) in Saqqara Egypt depicts two men receiving treatment to their feet and hands, presumably reflexology or massage.